Role: : Lead Creator, Presenter, Equity Strategist

 When our committee reviewed belonging-survey data, we saw a pattern: students — especially those from marginalized groups — reported feeling unseen, unheard, and disconnected.

 Only 34–39% of high school students felt they were “a real part of their school community.”
-Teachers were eager to help but often lacked language and tools to respond when microaggressions occurred microagressions_ august 24th.
+Teachers were eager to help but often lacked language and tools to respond when microaggressions occurred.

 Our challenge was to bridge that gap — to give educators a way to understand harm, take accountability, and rebuild trust without defensiveness.